Mohammed Shaaban

 Key awards

-PhD Scholarship, Francis Crick Institute.
+PhD Studentship, The Francis Crick Institute, 2020–2025.

-Best Presentation Award, Stony Brook University.
+Best Presentation Award, Department of Biochemistry and Cellular Biology Retreat, Stony Brook University, 2019.

-Fulbright Scholarship, The Fulbright Program.
+Fulbright Scholarship, The Fulbright Program, 2018–2019.

-BioKMT Scholars Fund Award, The BioKMT Society.
+BioKMT Scholars Fund Award, BioKMT Society, 2014.

-The Ideal Student Medal, Fayoum University.
+The Ideal Student Medal, Fayoum University, 2009.